-Two weeks before the end of July, I opened the newspaper, and I found a call to submit for a writing competition in French… so, I said to myself, why not, because nothing is better than a writing challenge that can help me test my capacity of finishing a piece of work in time.
+Two weeks before the end of July I opened the newspaper and found a call to submit for a writing competition in French… so I said to myself, why not, because nothing is better than a writing challenge that can help me test my capacity of finishing a piece of work in time.
 And I was able to finish writing the story to send it one day before the date of closing.
-My story is not grammatically perfect, for I did not have enough time to edit the story well; but I personally love what I wrote, I love the style and tonality in which I’ve written the story, I like that I was able to submit my work in time, I am proud of myself to have been able to channel the spirit of this ocean, I am marvelled by what she had to say.
+My story is not grammatically perfect, for I did not have enough time to edit the story well, but I personally love what I wrote, I love the style and tonality in which I’ve written the story, I like that I was able to submit my work in time, I am proud of myself to have been able to channel the spirit of this ocean, marvelled by what she had to say.

 Though I adore the French language, which sounds to me as the most adorable and romantic language in the world, I still don’t get along very well with its grammatical rules, for it’s too complicated for me.
 All these verbs and stuffs and tense are too difficult for me to retain, that is why I have chosen to write in English right from the start.
 I won’t tell you that writing in English is easier than that of writing in French… nope, not at all, for the English vocabulary is so rich that there is a word to describe your every action and the least object there is, and I have a very hard time looking for the right vocabulary words that would fit perfectly in my sentences or lines.
 But still, the English grammatical rules are a little bit less complicated than that of the French language, that’s why I preferred to go with the English language.

 “What I learned”